IBM/WordMoversEmbeddings/README.md

 # How To Run The Codes
+Note that, to get the good performance for your applications, the hyperparameters DMax, gamma, and even lambda_inverse (for text classification using SVM) have to be searched (using cross validation or other techniques) in order to find the best number of these hyperparameters.
+This is a crucial step for supervised machine learning tasks.

 To generate the WME for your NLP applications, you need:

 (1) Prepare raw text data to its corresonding Matlab data format: